-4. We are a full-service legal and financial group of businesses and hold a broad range of different types of personal information, depending on the professional services that are being provided or intended to be provided to you or, in the case of prospective employees, the information needed to assess and consider any potential future employment with us.
+4. We are a full-service legal firm and hold a broad range of different types of personal information, depending on the legal services that are being provided or intended to be provided to you or, in the case of prospective employees, the information needed to assess and consider any potential future employment with us.
 Generally, the types of information that we may collect and hold includes (but is not limited to) contact information, business data, employment information (including your date and place of birth and if relevant or required, your driver’s licence, photographic information, tax file number), family information, financial information (including information about assets and investments, banking and credit card information), insurance information, photographic or video footage provided by you for professional advice, information otherwise required by law and any other personal information required by us to assess whether we are able to provide professional services to you or perform the legal services that you require.
 If you are an employee who has applied for or enquired about potential employment with us, for the purposes of considering you for any potential employment with us or considering your enquiry, we will collect personal information (including in some cases sensitive information) from you directly and/or with your prior consent or in circumstances where we are legally permitted or otherwise at liberty to do so, from third parties (such as employment agencies) or from publicly available sources (such as social media sites).